- The Plains of Abraham: a space worthy of protection

 The building was named HMCS Montcalm, after the local Naval Reserve.
 The Canadian Naval Reserve was created in 1923 to train volunteers on naval vessels (HMCSs) attached to land bases.

-Situated right next to the Grande Allée and the military barracks, the building is the work of Quebec architects Ludger Robitaille and Gabriel Desmeules.
+Situated right next to the Grande Allée and the Québec Armoury, the building is the work of Quebec architects Ludger Robitaille and Gabriel Desmeules.
 It harmonizes with the military barracks, designed in 1887 by Eugène-Étienne Taché, and is inspired by the architecture of the Loire castles.
 On March 5, 1992, the Federal Heritage Building Review Office recommended giving the building historic monument status.

 Management of the building was handed over to the National Battlefields Commission on May 28, 1996, the Naval Reserve having moved to the Old Port of Quebec in 1995.
 The Commission inaugurated the Discovery Pavilion in the spring of 1998 to enhance the visitor experience.
 In 2014 on the occasion of the building’s 75th anniversary, it was renamed the Plains of Abraham Museum.
 Aside from the permanent exhibitions, the building provides reception, information, toilets, wifi, route headquarters in season, and souvenir shop.

 Credit: Archives of the National Battlefields Commission.